 - Total site visits

-ActiveCampaign and ConvertKit have builtin templates to help aid in creating your automations.
+ConvertKit and ActiveCampaign both have built-in templates to help you create your automations.

-ActiveCampaign has more prebuilt templates from themselves and third-parties.
 ConvertKit’s pre-built templates revolve around bloggers.
-For example, ConvertKit doesn’t have an abandoned cart sequence, whereas ActiveCampaign has multiple available.
+On the other hand, ActiveCampaign has more templates prebuilt both by itself and third-parties.
+For example, while ConvertKit doesn’t have an abandoned cart sequence, ActiveCampaign has several available.

 - ActiveCampaign — 270+

 Obviously ActiveCampaign integrates directly with more services.
-Though that’s not as important as previously.
-Both have API options and integrate well with the service Zapier.
+But that’s not as important as it previously was.
+Both services have API options and integrate well with Zapier.

-It should be said ConverKit’s API lacks some functionality.
-Currently, ConvertKit does not support API information for email opens and email link clicks.
-Which makes their API much more limited.
-Webhooks are available with ConvertKit but are only available via their API.
+It should be said that ConverKit’s API lacks some functionality.
+As we’ve mentioned, currently, ConvertKit does not support API information for email opens and email link clicks.
+This makes its API much more limited.
+We’ve also said, although webhooks are available with ConvertKit, they’re available only via its API.
 Currently, you cannot create webhooks in the dashboard.

-All of these wiz-bang features don’t matter if your subscribers never get your email.
+All of these whizbang features don’t matter if your subscribers never get your email.

 Which service has better email deliverability?
-Both services use third-party services to deliver emails.
-Though what matters is how well they manage their customer base.
-How many spammers do they allow into their network.
+Both use third-party services to deliver email.
+What matters is how well they manage their customer base.
+For example, how many spammers does each service allow into its network?

-For the past few years, ActiveCampaign has ruled as the best provider for email delivery.
+For the past few years, ActiveCampaign has been judged the best provider for email delivery.

-From experience with Google, an ESPs standard email footer pushes your emails into the Promotional or Updates tabs.
-From my testing, open rates decrease 10% if you are moved from the inbox to the Gmail tabs.
-You should try to strive for Google’s Gmail inbox.
-With ActiveCampaign this is impossible unless you go for their highest plan.
+In my experience with Google, I’ve noticed that using an ESP’s standard footer tends to push your email into the Promotional or Updates tab.
+From my testing, the open rate decreased 10% when my email moved from the inbox to these tabs.
+You should always try to land in the Gmail inbox.
+With ActiveCampaign, this is impossible unless you opt for the most expensive plan.

 ConvertKit’s pricing strategy is simple.
-You want more subscribers, you pay more.
-ActiveCampaign’s pricing, on the other hand, is two-tiered.
-Yes with more subscribers, you pay more but has more functionality plans.
+If you want more subscribers, you pay more.
+On the other hand, ActiveCampaign’s pricing is tiered.
+You can pay more for more subscribers, but there are also higher-level plans that have more functionalities.

-The pricing comparison above is with ActiveCampain’s ‘Lite’ plan.
+The pricing comparison above uses ActiveCampain’s “Lite” plan paid yearly.

-Personally I’m on the ‘Plus’ plan with ActiveCampaign.
+Personally, I’m on the “Plus” plan from ActiveCampaign.

 Email Analytics and Reporting

-For example, I use the analytics tool Woopra to track visitors.
-ActiveCampaign not only has direct integration with Woopra but also can report email opens and link clicks into Woopra.
+I use the Woopra analytics tool to track visitors.
+Not only does ActiveCampaign have direct integration with Woopra, but it can also report email opens and link clicks to that tool.

-Not only does ConvertKit not integrate with Woopra, but lacks the ability to send email opens and link clicks to Woopra, or any other third-party service.
+On the other hand, ConvertKit doesn’t integrate with Woopra, and it lacks the ability to send email opens and link clicks to any third-party service.

 |Subscribe by SMS|